Can you explain the purpose of the dual enrollment program?

 - Transcripts (official or unofficial) for teachers new to the program

-Applications are reviewed by the UF faculty and approved by the dean of the college.
+Applications are reviewed by the Findlay faculty and approved by the dean of the college.
 Faculty members may conduct interviews by phone or in person.
 Schools will be notified by March 1 regarding acceptance into the program.
 Applications received after February 1 will be considered as space allows.
 No applications will be considered after April 15.
-Continued participation as UF-USA high school professors is dependent upon UF faculty approval.
+Continued participation as CCP high school professors is dependent upon Findlay faculty approval.

 What are the qualifications for instructors?

 These teachers value participation in a dynamic community of learners.
-Although requirements vary by department, minimum requirements for UF-USA teachers, effective the 2010-11 academic year, include:
+Although requirements vary by department, minimum requirements for CCP teachers, effective the 2010-11 academic year, include:

-- One year experience teaching the course at the high school level
+- one year of experience teaching the course at the high school level;

-- Recommendation of the UF faculty based on successful completion of the summer training institute
+- recommendation of the UF faculty based on successful completion of the summer workshop.

 Do instructors need to attend special workshops?